soloclz/agreed-time/README.md

 Modern scheduling made simple.
 Create polls, collect availability, and find the best time for your group in seconds.

+> Branding notice: The name “AgreedTime” and associated logos are not licensed for reuse.
+See `TRADEMARKS.md`.

 ## Documentation

 *   **[Developer Guide](./docs/developer/guide.md)**: Architecture, code standards, and contribution workflow.